olibclarke/coot-trimmings/README.md

 if _"Load molecular symmetry copies from file metadata"_ does not find usable BIOMT / mmCIF assembly operators, it opens a manual entry prompt so you can enter a point group such as C13.

 It assumes:
-- symmetry center = unit-cell center
+- Symmetry center = unit-cell center
-- principal Cn axis = z
+- Principal Cn axis = z
+- If these assumptions are incorrect it will probably generate garbage

 ## EM map resampling / restyling